-Comprehensive discussion with docs ups cancer screeningApril 29th, 2013 in Cancer /
+Comprehensive discussion with docs ups cancer screeningApril 29, 2013 in Medicine & Health / Cancer

 (HealthDay)—Having more comprehensive discussions about colorectal cancer (CRC) screening with primary care providers (PCPs) is associated with increased odds of screening, according to a study published in the April issue of the American Journal of Managed Care.